 Your life in Teesside

 From its fascinating industrial history to a cutting-edge contemporary art gallery, Middlesbrough is a town where you can explore both architectural heritage and future-facing industry – all while living close to the International Study Centre.

 Where is Teesside?

 Teesside University campus is in the centre of Middlesbrough – a safe, friendly town in north-east England where you will quickly feel at home.
-Take a short walk from campus and you will discover some of the region’s best entertainment and cultural offerings.
+Take a short walk from your on-campus accommodation and you will discover some of the region’s best entertainment and cultural offerings.

 You’re also perfectly placed in Middlesbrough to explore further afield.
 Living in Middlesbrough connects you to the wider world of Yorkshire.
 You are just a 30-minute drive from several of the UK’s stunning national parks and dramatic coastlines – and are within easy reach of York, Durham and Newcastle.
 It’s also less than three hours to London or Edinburgh by train.

 The British coastline is iconic.
 If you want to take in our seaside towns, sandy beaches, and dramatic cliffs, they are easily accessible from Teesside.